jwhitmore65/jwhitmore65-pete-port/README.md

 </ul>
 This section is flexible, allowing the artist to submit more demonstrations of their work in future.

+A contact section that links the artist's social profiles (currently links to main pages of social media sites for exemplary purposes).

 Site was originally authored in Replit and utlimately moved to Github where subsequent edits were made.
 Site can be viewed at https://jwhitmore65.github.io/jwhitmore65-pete-port/